 Alternatives to the Capital One Spark Miles Business Cards

 - Capital One Spark Cash and Spark Cash Select for Business: (Review): The two Spark Cash cards are just like the two Spark Miles cards, except they offer cash back instead of miles

 Capital One Spark Cash Credit Cards

 The Capital One Spark Cash for Business and Spark Cash Select for Business (Review) are each almost identical to the Spark Miles and Spark Miles Select, respectively.
 They have the same reward structure, benefits, costs, and fees, excluding the TSA PreCheck/Global Entry credit provided by the Spark Miles.
 The only other difference is that the Cash cards offer cash back as the spending reward, while the Miles cards offer miles.

 Does this make a big difference?
 Yes.

-Although it seems like a small detail, this makes it easier to redeem your rewards with the Spark Cash cards more versatile than the Spark Miles cards.
+Although it seems like a small detail, this makes it easier to redeem your rewards with the Spark Cash cards.
 This is because you’ll get the full value of that cash back whenever you redeem it for a statement credit, so you can effectively use it to pay for any of your past purchases — not just travel.

 Your miles won’t expire so you can hold on to them as long as you need, but this is less convenient than just getting cash back.
 If you don’t travel often or you forget to redeem past the 90-day limit, you may not be able to redeem your rewards in a timely manner with the Miles cards.